-After choosing the port from action bar all the ships calling that port will be shown.
+After choosing the port from the action bar, all the ships calling that port will be shown.
 It can be reached to the original ballast water reporting form by clicking the yellow BWRF icon.
+Entries related to flag on BWRF shall use only official names of States as recognized by the United Nations chosen only from action bars.
+The user chooses the arrival and departure port only from action bars.
+Parties will confirm the names of their ports.